 Conflict Sensitive Education Training

-The training focused on the following topics:
+The training will focus on the following topics:

-- Steps for conducting a conflict analysis;
+- Steps for conducting a Rapid Education and Risk Analysis;

 - Interaction between programs and conflict;

 - Conflict sensitive strategies for access to learning environments;

 - Conflict sensitive strategies for teaching and learning;

 - Conflict sensitive strategies for teachers and other education personnel;

 - CSE monitoring and evaluation.